Eunum56/Basic-Entry-Point/README.md

 ## Contributing

-Contributions are welcome.
+Contributers are welcome.
 Whether you're fixing a bug, adding a feature, or improving documentation, your help is appreciated.